-- Boil the egg and set it aside to cool
+- Boil the egg, then set it aside to cool.

-Steam broccoli and beans and set aside (2-3 minutes in the microwave with a little water does the trick or 3 minutes in a pot of boiling water)
+- Steam broccoli and beans, then set aside.
+2-3 minutes in the microwave with a little water or 3 minutes in a pot of boiling water does the trick.

-- Cut bell pepper, cucumber, and egg into dice-sized pieces and add to the spinach
+- Cut the bell pepper, cucumber, and egg into bite-sized pieces.
+Add on top of the spinach.

-Cut the radish into slices and add together with the chilled broccoli, beans, and olives.
+- Cut the radish into slices and mix together with the broccoli, beans, and olives.
 Add on top of the spinach salad.

-- Whisk together olive oil, balsamic vinegar, mustard, salt and pepper
+- Whisk together the olive oil, balsamic vinegar, mustard, salt, and pepper.

-- Use a spoon to drizzle the vinaigrette over the salad or use it as a dipping sauce.
+- Use a spoon to drizzle the vinaigrette over the salad.